The Botanist’s Lament: Arthur Galston and the Birth of Agent Orange

-On this day in 1943, botanist Arthur Galston realizes that excessive use of a plant growth hormone causes catastrophic defoliation.
+On this day in 1943, an innocent botanical discovery twisted into something far more sinister, as botanist Arthur Galston observed that excessive application of a plant growth hormone caused catastrophic defoliation.
+Oh, how swiftly the pure pursuit of knowledge can be corrupted by those with less scrupulous intentions!

 "I thought it was a misuse of science.
 Science is meant to improve the lot of mankind, not diminish it - and its use as a military weapon I thought was ill-advised."